TikTok picks Oracle over Microsoft in Trump-forced sales bid

 The owner of TikTok has chosen Oracle over Microsoft as its preferred suitor to buy the popular video-sharing app, according to a source familiar with the deal who was not authorized to speak publicly about it.

-Microsoft announced Sunday that its bid to buy TikTok has been rejected, removing a leading suitor for the Chinese-owned app a week before President Donald Trump promises to follow through with a plan to ban it in the U.S.
+Microsoft announced Sunday that its bid for TikTok was rejected, removing the tech giant from the running a week before President Donald Trump promises to follow through with a plan to ban the Chinese-owned app in the U.S. over spying concerns.

+TikTok and the White House declined to comment Sunday.
+Oracle didn’t return a request for comment but has previously declined comment.

+Walmart, which had planned to partner with Microsoft on the acquisition, said Sunday it “continues to have an interest in a TikTok investment” and is talking about it with ByteDance and other parties.

 The Trump administration has threatened to ban TikTok by Sept.
 20 and ordered ByteDance to sell its U.S. business, claiming national-security risks due to its Chinese ownership.
 The government worries about user data being funneled to Chinese authorities.
 TikTok denies it is a national-security risk and is suing to stop the administration from the threatened ban.

-TikTok declined to comment Sunday.
-Oracle didn't return a request for comment but has previously declined comment.
+It's not clear if the proposed acquisition will only cover TikTok's U.S. business, and, if so, how it will be split from the rest of TikTok's social media platform, which is popular worldwide.
+ByteDance also owns a second app, Douyin, for the Chinese market.

+Any deal must still be reviewed by the Committee on Foreign Investment in the United States, known as CFIUS, a U.S. government group chaired by the Treasury Secretary that studies mergers for national-security reasons.
+The president can approve or disapprove a transaction recommended by the panel, though Trump has already voiced support for Oracle as a “great company” that could handle the acquisition.

-Microsoft said in a Sunday statement that TikTok's parent company, Bytedance, “let us know today they would not be selling TikTok’s US operations to Microsoft.”
+Microsoft said in a Sunday statement that Bytedance “let us know today they would not be selling TikTok’s US operations to Microsoft.”

-Walmart had planned to partner with Microsoft on the deal.
-It's not clear if Walmart was still interested before Microsoft was notified of the rejection Sunday.

-Microsoft said Sunday it was “confident our proposal would have been good for TikTok’s users, while protecting national security interests.”
+Microsoft added it was “confident our proposal would have been good for TikTok’s users, while protecting national security interests.”
 The company said it “would have made significant changes to ensure the service met the highest standards for security, privacy, online safety, and combating disinformation.”

 TikTok, which says it has 100 million U.S. users and about 700 million globally, is known for its fun, goofy videos of dancing, lip-syncing, pranks and jokes.
 It’s recently become home to more political content such as the comedian Sarah Cooper, who drew a large audience by lip-syncing Trump’s own often-disjointed statements from public appearances.

-But the app has also raised concerns because of its Chinese owner, ByteDance.
+But the app has also raised concerns because of its Chinese ownership.
 The White House has cracked down on a range of Chinese businesses, including telecom equipment makers Huawei and ZTE and messaging app WeChat, over worries that they would enable Chinese authorities to get U.S. user data.
-Republican and Democratic lawmakers have also raised concerns about censorship and children’s privacy.
+Republican and Democratic lawmakers have raised concerns about censorship and children’s privacy.

 TikTok denies that it has shared user data with the Chinese government or that it would do so if asked.
 The company says it has not censored videos at the request of Chinese authorities and insists it is not a national-security threat.